Gigaspaces/xap-docs/site/content/xap121/custom-serialization.markdown

 # Kryo Serialization

-[Kryo](https://github.com/EsotericSoftware/kryo) is a fast and efficient object graph serialization framework for Java.
+{{%exurl "Kryo" "https://github.com/EsotericSoftware/kryo" %}} is a fast and efficient object graph serialization framework for Java.
 You can use this framework to serialize your objects with XAP.
 Using the same example from above, the `writeExternal`  and `readExternal` methods of the `Address` class make use of the `KryoSerializers`.

 {{%tabs%}}